-Employees and associated persons are required to cooperate with our risk management procedures and to report suspicions of bribery to your line manager or the Chief Financial Officer.
-While any suspicious circumstances should be reported, employees and associated persons are required particularly to report:

-- close family, personal or business ties that a prospective agent, representative or joint-venture partner may have with government or corporate officials, directors, or employees; - a history of corruption in the country in which the business is being undertaken; - requests for cash payments; - requests for unusual payment arrangements, for example via a third party; - requests for reimbursements of unsubstantiated or unusual expenses; or - a lack of standard invoices and proper financial practices.

-If an employee or associated person is in any doubt as to whether or not a potential act constitutes bribery, the matter should be referred to Chief Financial Officer.
+- Employees and associated persons are required to cooperate with our risk management procedures and to report suspicions of bribery to your line manager or the Chief Financial Officer.
+While any suspicious circumstances should be reported, employees and associated persons are required particularly to report: - Close family, personal or business ties that a prospective agent, representative or joint-venture partner may have with government or corporate officials, directors, or employees; - $\circ~$ A history of corruption in the country in which the business is being undertaken; - Requests for cash payments; - Requests for unusual payment arrangements, for example via a third party; requests for reimbursements of unsubstantiated or unusual expenses; or - A lack of standard invoices and proper financial practices. - If an employee or associated person is in any doubt as to whether or not a potential act constitutes bribery, the matter should be referred to the ES Global Chief Financial Officer.

-Facilitation payments
+Facilitation Payments

-Employees or associated persons are prohibited from making or accepting any facilitation payments.
+- Employees or associated persons are prohibited from making or accepting any facilitation payments.
 These are payments made to government officials for carrying out or speeding up routine procedures.
 They are more common overseas.
-Facilitation payments are distinct from an official, publicly available fast-track process.

-Facilitation payments, or offers of such payments, will constitute a criminal offence by both the individual concerned and the Company, even where such payments are made or requested overseas.
-Employees and associated persons are required to act with greater vigilance when dealing with government procedures overseas.

-Where a public official has requested a payment, employees or associated persons should ask for further details of the purpose and nature of the payment in writing.
-If the public official refuses to give these, this should be reported immediately to the Chief Financial Officer.
+Facilitation payments are distinct from an official, publicly available fast-track process. - Facilitation payments, or offers of such payments, will constitute a criminal offence by both the individual concerned and the Company, even where such payments are made or requested overseas.
+Employees and associated persons are required to act with greater vigilance when dealing with government procedures overseas. - Where a public official has requested a payment, employees or associated persons should ask for further details of the purpose and nature of the payment in writing.
+If the public official refuses to give these, this should be reported immediately to the ES Global Chief Financial Officer.

-If the public official provides written details, the Chief Financial Officer will consider the nature of the payment.
-Local legal advice may be sought.

-If it is concluded that the payment is a legitimate fee, for example part of a genuine fast-track process, or is permitted locally, our company will authorise the employee to make the payment.

-Where the Chief Financial Officer considers that the request is for a facilitation payment, the employee or associated person will be instructed to refuse to make the payment and notify the public official that the employee or associated person is required to report the matter to the Company and the UK embassy.

-We will seek the assistance of the relevant employee in its investigation and may determine that the matter should be referred to the prosecution authorities.

-If an employee or associated person has any other concerns about the nature of a request for payment, they should report it to the Chief Financial Officer using the reporting procedure set out in this policy and in accordance with our 'Whistleblowing Policy'.
+- If the public official provides written details, the Chief Financial Officer will consider the nature of the payment.
+Local legal advice may be sought. - If it is concluded that the payment is a legitimate fee, for example part of a genuine fast-track process, or is permitted locally, our company will authorize the employee to make the payment. - Where the Chief Financial Officer considers that the request is for a facilitation payment, the employee or associated person will be instructed to refuse to make the payment and notify the public official that the employee or associated person is required to report the matter to the Company and the UK embassy. - We will seek the assistance of the relevant employee in its investigation and may determine that the matter should be referred to the relevant prosecution authorities. - If an employee or associated person has any other concerns about the nature of a request for payment, they should report it to the Chief Financial Officer using the reporting procedure set out in this policy and in accordance with our Whistleblowing Policy.

-Corporate entertainment, gifts, hospitality, and promotional expenditure provided that it is:

-The Company permits corporate entertainment, gifts, hospitality, and promotional expenditure that is undertaken:

-- for the purpose of establishing or maintaining good business relationships; - to improve the image and reputation of our Company; or - to present our services effectively;

-- arranged in good faith; and - not offered, promised, or accepted to secure an advantage for the Company or any of its employees or associated persons or to influence the impartiality of the recipient.

-We will authorise only reasonable, appropriate, and proportionate entertainment and promotional expenditure.

-This principle applies to employees and associated persons, whether based in the UK or overseas.
-However, those with remits overseas will be given further training on the specific procedures that they are required to follow.

-Employees and, where relevant, associated persons should submit requests for proposed hospitality and promotional expenditure well in advance of proposed dates to their line manager.

-Employees are required to set out in writing:

-- the objective of the proposed client entertainment or expenditure; - the identity of those who will be attending; - the organisation that they represent; and - details and rationale of the proposed activity.

-We will approve business entertainment proposals only if they demonstrate a clear business objective and are appropriate for the nature of the business relationship.
-We will not approve business entertainment where it considers that a conflict of interest may arise or where it could be perceived that undue influence, or a particular business benefit was being sought (for example prior to a tendering exercise).

-Any gifts, rewards or entertainment received or offered from clients, public officials, suppliers, or other business contacts should be reported immediately to Chief Financial Officer.
-In certain circumstances, it may not be appropriate to retain such gifts or be provided with the entertainment and employees and associated persons may be asked to return the gifts to the sender or refuse the entertainment, for example where there could be a real or perceived conflict of interest.
-As a general rule, small tokens of appreciation, such as flowers or a bottle of wine, may be retained by employees.

-If an employee or associated person wishes to provide gifts to suppliers, clients or other business contacts, prior written approval from Chief Financial Officer is required, together with details of the intended recipients, reasons for the gift and business objective.
-These will be authorised only in limited circumstances.

-Employees and, where applicable, associated persons must supply records and receipts, in accordance with our 'Expenses Policy'.
+(https://esglobalsolutions365.sharepoint.com/:f:/r/sites/ESGHome/Shared%20Documents/Human%20Resources/Policies? csf=1&web=1&e=hUNArb)

-Charitable and political donations
+Charitable and Political Donations

-The Company considers that charitable giving can form part of its wider commitment and responsibility to the community.
+• The Company considers that charitable giving can form part of its wider commitment and responsibility to the community.
 We support a number of charities that are selected in accordance with objective criteria, following a risk assessment.
 We may also support fundraising events involving employees.

-What practices are permitted?
+What Practices are Permitted?